jerinjose/giphyApp/README.md

-It is a Giphy React app
+It is a Giphy React app.
 Please clone this repo and follow the steps,

 npm install -> npm start